French ground forces. Status and prospects

 At the same time, the fleet of combat reconnaissance vehicles is being updated.
 Up to 40 old ERC-90Ds remain in service, being replaced by modern EBRC Jaguars.
 The latter delivered at least 24 units.

-Anti-tank defense is based on several types of missile systems in self-propelled and portable / transportable versions.
+Anti-tank defense is based on missile several types of self-propelled and portable/vehicle-mounted systems.
 Infantry units have a large number of Erix, Milan, Javelin and MMP systems.
-Milan and MMP products are mounted on self-propelled chassis type VAB - a total of approx. 180 combat vehicles.
-Military air defense is equipped with Mistral portable air defense systems.
-There are 12 self-propelled VAB ARLAD systems.
+Milan and MMP products are mounted on VAB type self-propelled chassis – a total of about 180 combat vehicles.
+The military air defense is equipped with Mistral portable air defense systems.
+There are 12 VAB ARLAD self-propelled systems.

 MLRS LRU.
 Photo by the French Ministry of Defense